 \section{Results and Discussion}

 The lowest-frequency mode of KTaO$_3$ at $X$ is doubly degenerate.
+(Check Ref.~\cite{Perry1989} for the phonon band structure of KTaO$_3$.)
 We follow the notation used in Ref.~\cite{Nilsen1967} and call it a TA mode.
 At a slightly higher frequency, there is a nondegenerate mode that is denoted as longitudinal acoustic.
-Additionally, there are four doubly-degenerate TO and four nondegenerate LO modes, accounting for all fifteen phonon modes at $X$.
+Additionally, there are four doubly degenerate TO and four nondegenerate LO modes, accounting for all 15 phonon modes at $X$.
 Figs.~\ref{fig:phononY}(top) and (bottom) show the atomic displacements corresponding to the lowest-frequency TA mode $\qlz$ and highest-frequency LO mode $\qhy$, respectively.
 The calculated frequencies of these modes are $\olx=\olz$ = 61 cm$^{-1}$ and $\ohy$ = 843 cm$^{-1}$, respectively.
 They agree well with the values inferred from the Raman experiments of Nilsen and Skinner, where these modes appear as peaks at 123 and 1748 cm$^{-1}$ due to the doubling of the respective phonon frequencies in second-order Raman processes \cite{Nilsen1967}.
-The two components $\qlz$ and $\qlx$ of the doubly-degenerate TA mode belong to the irreducible representation (irrep) $X^{+}_{5}$, while the LO mode $\qhy$ has the irrep $X^{-}_{3}$.
+The two components $\qlz$ and $\qlx$ of the doubly degenerate TA mode belong to the irreducible representation (irrep) $X^{+}_{5}$, while the LO mode $\qhy$ has the irrep $X^{-}_{3}$.
 The $\qlz$ mode involves displacement of the Ta ions against the O octahedra along the $z$ direction.
 The $\qhy$ mode displaces the pair of O ions situated on the faces of the unit cell parallel to the $xy$ plane against the K ion in the $y$ direction (though the displacement of the K ion is so small that it is not perceptible in the figure), while the rest of the O ions remain stationary.
-The atomic displacements within the adjacent unit cells are out-of-phase along the $y$ direction because these modes have the wavevector $(0,\frac{1}{2},0)$.
+The atomic displacements within the adjacent unit cells are out of phase along the $y$ direction because these modes have the wave vector $(0,\frac{1}{2},0)$.
 They thus break the translation symmetry of the crystal.